MUSE - Music Education

 An overview of activities for elementary general music programs.
 Includes a study of objectives for elementary and general music with consideration of materials and methods.
 Focus is on program considerations for general music based on child and adolescent musical development.
 Includes conceptual and skill-based learning sequences, singing skills, use of classroom instruments, lesson planning, and music classroom management.
 Prerequisite: MUSE 271 or instructor's consent.

 This field-based course allows the student to spend extended time in an appropriate music classroom working with a cooperating teacher.
 Provides opportunities for the student to plan and design instruction, implement instruction and reflect on the role of the practitioner.
-Prerequisites: acceptance into teacher education and instructor's consent.
+Prerequisites: acceptance into teacher education and instructor's consent; MUSE 311.

-Consideration of methods and problems in preparation for student teaching music with special education students at early childhood, elementary and secondary levels in public schools.
-Includes musical settings (self-contained and mainstreamed) in regular and alternative schools and classes, identification, objectives, appropriate activities, materials, and planning and implementation techniques.
-Also includes observation, demonstration/participation experiences, and/or media presentations.
-Grades K-12.
+Presents methods for teaching music to special education students at the early childhood, elementary and secondary levels in public schools and related services settings.
+Includes music settings in regular and alternative schools and classes including identification, objectives, appropriate activities, materials, planning and implementation techniques.
+Addresses grades PK–12 and transitional settings.
+Students are provided with suggestions for volunteer applied and service learning opportunities that support the course content.
 Course includes diversity content.

 MUSE 311.
-Introduction to Diversity Field Experience 1 credit hour
+Introduction to Diversity Field Experience (1).

 To support the coursework in Core I, this field experience provides students with opportunities to observe and interact with diverse populations in the context of classroom, community and family settings.
 Course includes diversity content.
 Prerequisite: admission to teacher education.
-Corequisites: CI 320, 321; CESP 334.
+Pre- or corequisite: MUSE 303 or MUSE 323 or MUSE 324.

 MUSE 323.
-Fundamentals of Vocal Music for Secondary Schools 2 credit hours
+Fundamentals of Vocal Music for Secondary Schools (2).

 The teaching of music in the secondary school, consideration of objectives and examination of materials.
 For students primarily interested in teaching music in secondary schools; includes observation in public schools.
 Grades 6-12.
 Prerequisites: MUSP 308 and music education major or instructor's consent.

 MUSE 324.
-Fundamentals of Instrumental Music for Secondary Schools 2 credit hours
+Fundamentals of Instrumental Music for Secondary Schools (2).

 Covers techniques and materials for teaching instrumental music in middle schools and senior high schools.
 Emphasizes instrumental organization and administration, pedagogical practices, laboratory experiences, guiding student behavior, evaluation and professional responsibilities.
 Grades 6-12.
 Prerequisite: MUSP 307.

 MUSE 342.
-Survey of Choral Techniques and Literature 2 credit hours
+Survey of Choral Techniques and Literature (2).

 Studies basic techniques of ensembles and examines literature for large and small ensembles.
 Includes song leading.
 Required for all music education majors.
 Grades 6-12.
 Prerequisite: MUSP 307 or 308.